 Asan, located in the heart of the Kathmandu, is more than a mere market place for local.
 In Asan, life begins as early as 3 am as vendors pour in from all over to sell tea and fresh produces.
 This centuries-old maze of little stone-paved streets with one main street cutting through them all is the go-to place for shopping if you want to buy authentic Nepalese goods to take back home.

-Here, you can buy antiques, replicas of these antiques, and rare Himalayan spices to add some Nepali flavours to your cooking.
+Here, you can buy antiques, replicas of these antiques, and rare Himalayan spices to add some Nepali flavors to your cooking.
 You can buy anything from yak tails to dried fish.
 You can also buy copper utensils and statues, and traditional utensils at a great value.